jhucsf/spring2022/assign/assign05.md

 ![Error communication flow diagram](assign05/a5_error_flow.png)

-Each error message must be exactly one line of text printed to `stderr`.
+Each error message must be exactly one line of text printed to `stderr`/`cerr`.
 The error text printed must be exactly the payload returned from the server in the `err` message for server-side error.
 You may assume that this payload will always be correctly formatted.
 For client-side errors, you may choose any error